Yaxin9Luo/Yaxin9Luo.github.io/_pages/cv.md

   which is doable and trainable.
   2. Train the video from own videos.

-Sentiment Analysis (Course project):

-Roles in charge:
-  1. Compare Word2Vec and BERT as embedding extraction methods.
-  2. Implement 3 clustering algorithms KMeans, CURE, DBSCAN.

-Weakly Supervised Referring Image Segmentation using external knowledge from attention maps of ldm diffusion model (Course project):
+Enhance Weakly Supervised Referring Image Segmentation with diffusion model, supervised by Prof. Dimitrios Papadopoulos at DTU.

 Roles in charge:
   1. Collect, read and analysis the paper from this research area and discuss advantages and disadvantages of each pathway to find novel ideas with supervisor